Thursday, March 19, 2020

 We are in the midst of another such world-shrinking event, one we will remember for the rest of our lives.
 My high school students, who already have so much on their plates with schoolwork, exams, college prep, athletics, and social issues must add concern about whether they or a loved one will contract the virus.
 They are feeling like I did in 1963: worried, fearful, and wondering if life will ever return to normal.
 Their school administrators and teachers are doing everything possible to ease their minds and accommodate their learning until they can return to campus, but it’s a challenging time of uncertainty, especially with wide access to media coverage.

 So, how do we cope amid a pandemic?
 Last Friday, our principal called an assembly to announce that the school would be closed for at least two weeks.
 The students sat very still and quiet.
-As I glanced about the auditorium, I observed that their body language and faces exhibited tension.
+As I glanced about the auditorium, I observed tension in their body language and faces.
 It was like they were afraid to look at each other, afraid or unable to react.
 That Friday was supposed to be opening night for their musical, 42nd Street.
 The students had worked tirelessly every day after school since January, and now their performance was postponed until further notice.
 Other students learned that all athletic activities were suspended, including a tournament, and my All-State Chorus delegates soon heard that their event would not take place.
 Many students began to weep silently in disappointment.

 Amid their dismay, the most important statement by our principal may not have sunk in, but it stood out to me.
 She said, “Remember, we are people of faith.”